emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Encrypt(K, N, A, P)

-The Encrypt function encrypts a message and returns the ciphertext along with an authentication tag that verifies the authenticity of the message and associated data, if provided.
+The Encrypt function encrypts a plaintext and returns the ciphertext along with an authentication tag that verifies the authenticity of the plaintext and associated data, if provided.

 Security: